jdtoloza/jdtoloza/README.md

 <h2>Summary</h2>
 <p>
-I am an Information Systems Specialist with a background in teaching, skilled in a variety of programming languages and tools.
-With experience in developing automation solutions and optimizing workflows, I am passionate about leveraging technology to drive business success.
+I am an Information Systems Specialist with a background in teaching skilled in a variety of programming languages and tools.
+I am dedicated to utilizing technology to enhance the learning and user experience, ensuring it is both accessible and enjoyable.
+My focus lies in developing automation solutions and streamlining workflows to facilitate a smoother and effortless process.
 </p>